cleitonsouza01/trade/docs/api/trade.operation_container.md

       },
       ...
   }
-+ fetch_positions_tasks: a list of functions.
++ tasks: a list of functions.
 The functions will be called in the order they are defined in this list when fetch_positions() is called.
 Every listed function must receive a OperationContainer object.
-They are like this: def some_task(container):
+They are like this:

+  def some_task(container):
       #do some stuff with container...

   The functions may change the Operation objects in self.operations, if needed (like when you separate daytrades from other operations).